FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 revised back up with real justification; until then, treating `test` as close to prose-natural (small residual factor, not a confirmed strong effect) is the more honest position.

+### Fix: position-dependent repetition amplification (2026-06-18)

+Added a fourth signal to `_resolve_specificity()`: `repetition_index`, tracking how many times a step name has already appeared earlier in the same genome (0 for the first occurrence, 1 for the second, etc). `lint()` now tracks this per step name while walking the genome and passes it through.
+A new `REPETITION_AMPLIFICATION = 1.4` constant amplifies `specificity_risk` multiplicatively per repeat (`1.4 ** repetition_index`), grounded in the two confirmed measurements of the position
+effect: `multitool.rune` v1 showed a 1.483x gap between `search`'s first and second
+occurrence, `multitool_v2.rune` showed 1.667x, averaging 1.575x across two genomes that differed in every other respect (one with `structured_output`, one without).
+As with the `structured_output` fix earlier today, 1.4 is a deliberately rounded, slightly conservative value, not a fit to the 1.575x average.
+Confirmed `research.rune` and `coder.rune` (neither has repeated steps) are byte-for-byte unchanged.

+**Recomputed against already-measured data:** `multitool.rune` v1's correlation moves from -0.086 to **0.195**; `multitool_v2.rune`'s moves from -0.066 to **0.188**.
+Both
+improvements are real and in the right direction, but small, nothing like the jump seen in the `structured_output` fix earlier today (-0.419 to 0.844, -0.452 to 0.886).

+**Honest read: the fix is correctly grounded, but it isn't the genome family's main problem.** Position-dependent amplification on `search` is real and now reflected correctly, but `analyze` is still predicted as the clearly highest-risk step (0.56-0.605) in both genomes while measuring comparatively low in every `multitool`-family run so far (0.208 in v1, 0.223 in `multitool_v2.rune`).
+That gap was never addressed by either the `structured_output` fix (which only affects steps under that specific constraint) or this position fix (which only affects repeated steps; `analyze` appears once in both genomes). `analyze`'s overprediction is now the largest remaining, unexplained error source in this genome family, larger than either effect fixed today.

+**Status: this fix is correctly evidenced and directionally right, but Stage 1's "test across 3 genome shapes" item is still not satisfiable by this fix alone.** Two real, separate problems have now been found and fixed in the `multitool` family today (format-distance, position), and a third, distinct one (`analyze`'s standalone overprediction, independent of either fixed effect) has surfaced as a result.
+This is not a sign the fixes were wrong; it's the normal shape of debugging a heuristic with multiple, previously-tangled error sources, each fix makes the next one visible rather than disappearing entirely.
+Whether to keep chasing `analyze`'s remaining gap today, or treat the `multitool` family as a documented, partially-understood open item and move on, is a real decision, not a foregone conclusion either way.

 ## Stage 2: Spec maturity